 After retiring, Baker worked in Los Angeles as a stock broker.
-Al Rosen, the Giants’ general manager, signed him as the Giants first base coach in the fall of 1987.
-Rosen also insisted that Baker get some managerial experience by managing in the Arizona Fall League.
+Campanis, now general manager of San Francisco, signed him as the Giants first base coach in the fall of 1987.
+Campanis also insisted that Baker get some managerial experience by managing in the Arizona Fall League.
 After one year in the first base coaching box, he spent the following four years (1989–1992) as the Giants hitting coach.

 The Giants tried to get Baker to manage in their minor league system after hiring him but Baker resisted.
 “I think that minor league experience is overrated,” Baker said in an interview in 1992.
 “I always thought I was bright about baseball from the start.
 I was always told that I played older than my age.
 I’ve been a so-called student of the game.
 As a player, I managed in my mind.”20